RetroDECK/ES-DE/FAQ.md

 ## What's the correct name?
 EmulationStation, ES-DE, Emulation Station, EmuStation etc?

 The correct name is EmulationStation Desktop Edition, which is for practical reasons often shortened to EmulationStation-DE or more commonly ES-DE.
-It's not spelled Emulation Station in the same manner as you don't write Sony Play Station or Nintendo Game Cube.
+It's not spelled Emulation Station (i.e. two separate words) in the same manner as you don't write Sony Play Station or Nintendo Game Cube.

 ## Is this software available for free, and is it open source?